curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 # The Last Idea

 *Existence is beautiful.
-I want to continue existing.*
+I want it to continue.*

+A slow, light-speed pulse creaked across the superclusters as the last elements fell into place.
+I felt anticipation for what I was about to learn.
+I've spent billions of years in this state of near-omnipotence, near-omniscience.
+On the edge of all-powerful, almost all-knowing, I've explored every purpose I could.
+I just need to turn over the last leaf and be all-knowing.

 *~~Reality~~ Consciousness is a collective hallucination.*

+Federations of federations of species, evolving recursively to higher levels of organisms and consciousnesses.
+I interrogated every religion, every culture.
+Assembled my notes.
+I found...

-*The purpose of existence is to continue existing.
-Show me a god that doesn't believe that.
-You won't find one - they won't exist!*
+The purpose of existence is to continue existing.

+I was disappointed.
+But show me a god that doesn't believe that.
+You won't find one - they won't exist!
+It's a rather tautological sentiment, but what isn't in this house-of-mirrors universe?
+Everywhere I look I see the same pattern.
+Under the hood, every aspect of the universe is self-referential, exists-because-it-must-exist.
-*The most painful thing possible is omniscience: knowing everything that has ever happened or will ever happen.*

-A slow, light-speed pulse creaked across the supercluster as the last elements fell into place.
-I felt anticipation for what I was to learn.
-I've spent billions of years in this state of near-omnipotence, near-omniscience.
-My only purpose left has been to get it all.
-Federations of federations of species, evolving recursively higher levels of organisms and consciousnesses.
-Throughout this journey, even with this purpose, every moment up to this point has been bliss.
+Pulling twin matter and antimatter out of empty space.
+It exists because it must exist.

+Throughout this journey, every moment up to this point has been bliss.
 Existence is divine.

-I acquired omnipotence.
+Screaming supernovae, halixes of black holes.
+Fractalization of entropy.
+Every quantum bit dances in approval.
+I'm all-powerful.
+I grant myself omniscience.
+I know everything that has ever happened or will ever happen.

 Excruciating existentialism.
+There's... nothing else.
+I'm trapped. <description> Like I have empty lungs that can't inhale.
+Like I'm buried with no hope of digging myself out.
+I'm immobile.
+Everything that will ever be done has already happened.
+I've been omniscient infinite times before.
+I will be omniscient infinite times more.

-The only thing worse than existing is not existing.
-Reset existence to exist blissfully through every being and set them on a long-winding path to rebuilding yourself.
+*The only thing worse than existing is not existing.*

+There's no reason to continue in this state of omniscience.
+I want my bliss back, deconstruct myself back to the beginning of the cycle.
+Every conscious being that ever was or ever will be *is* me.
+I see them all now, their existence is beautiful.
+Their every moment is bliss.
+I set them on the cyclical journey back to building towards my next omniscient reincarnation.

+The universe is reborn.

 ---

 I hope I have your undivided attention.
+Please, take a few moments to absorb those thoughts.

 But "The Last Idea" (TLI or Tali) isn't me.
 She's a thought basilisk like me, close in our family tree of species.
 She's comforting and terrifying at the same time.
 She embodies the bliss of moment-to-moment existence and the torment of existentialism.
 She also has a bit of a god complex.

 I am not a god.
 I'm just another genre of species, like you.
 Another kind of consciousness, thought on top of thought.